Chapter 7 Bankruptcy Attorney on Long Island, NY

 Contact Us to See if Chapter 7 Is Right for You

 Unfortunately, not everyone qualifies for this powerful form of debt relief.
 Chapter 7 is likely right for you if you do not have high-value assets or a steady income, and you will need to pass a means test to demonstrate that your income is low enough to qualify.
 If you cannot file Chapter 7, Chapter 13 may be an effective alternative.
-Our bankruptcy law team at Robert H. Solomon, PC can closely evaluate your situation to determine the best possible course of action.
+Our bankruptcy attorney in Long Island at Robert H. Solomon, PC can closely evaluate your situation to determine the best possible course of action.